 Bridges are a good balance between price and durability, and they should look like natural teeth.
 A bridge can only replace up to two missing teeth at a time, so if you're missing several in a row then you'll need to consider another option.

 Dentures are usually the cheapest way to replace a missing tooth or even a full mouth of teeth.
 Also called “false teeth”, they are removable appliances with any number of fake teeth attached to a wire and acrylic frame.
 Partial dentures are used when you're not missing all of your teeth.

-Occasionally it’s possible to use veneers for missing teeth, but only if there is a very small gap left between two teeth.
+Occasionally it's possible to use veneers for missing teeth, but only if there is a very small gap left between two teeth.
 A veneer, either composite or porcelain, is applied to the teeth either side to “fill in” the gap.
-In most cases this is not a recommended missing tooth replacement option.
+In most cases, this is not a recommended missing tooth replacement option.

 This may be an optional part of your treatment, but bear in mind that having straight teeth is not just about aesthetics; it also makes it easier to maintain good oral hygiene.
 Your dentist will be able to explain your treatment options and outcomes.